Major storm heads to Northeast after blanketing Midwest

-After days of frigid temperatures, the Northeast braced for a whopper of a storm that could dump well over a foot of snow in many areas, create blizzard-like conditions and cause travel problems for the next few days.
+(AP / NEXSTAR) – After days of frigid temperatures, the Northeast on Sunday braced for a whopper of a storm that could dump well over a foot of snow in many areas, create blizzard-like conditions and cause travel problems for the next few days.

+It was already impacting coronavirus vaccinations in New York and New Jersey, with appointments for Monday needing to be canceled and rescheduled.

 The storm system blanketed parts of the Midwest in the most snow some places had seen in several years.
-Chicago got almost 7 inches of snow by Sunday morning, leading to the cancellation of a couple hundred flights at the city’s two airports.
-In Wisconsin, snow depths in some counties near Lake Michigan had reached more than 15 inches, and the snow was still falling.
+Chicago got almost 7 inches (18 centimeters) of snow by Sunday morning, leading to the cancellation of a couple hundred flights at the city’s two airports.
+In Wisconsin, snow depths in some counties near Lake Michigan had reached more than 15 inches (38 centimeters), and the snow was still falling.

-Three to 5 inches of snow arrived in central Ohio by early Sunday, making for some slippery roads.
+Three to 5 inches (8 to 13 centimeters) of snow arrived in central Ohio by early Sunday, making for some slippery roads.
 Washington, D.C., and parts of Virginia had also received some snow, with up to 3 inches in some areas.
 By the afternoon, the snow was expected to reach Pennsylvania.

 Heavy snow falling at an inch to 3 inches an hour was forecast for Monday in New York, New Jersey and Connecticut, the National Weather Service said.
-Much of the region could see blizzard-like conditions, with a foot to 18 inches of snow.
+Much of the region could see blizzard-like conditions, with a foot to 18 inches (30 to 45 centimeters) of snow.

 Temperatures were expected to be in the upper 20s to lower 30s for the New York City metro area.